Parton distributions confront LHC Run II data: a quantitative appraisal: Summary and outlook

 \subsection{Acknowledgments}

 We thank our colleagues of the NNPDF Collaboration for discussions on the results presented in this work, in particular C.~Schwan for his work on maintaining and supporting the {\sc PineaAPPL} library.
 We thank the authors of {\sc NNLOJET} and {\sc MATRIX}, in particular A.~Huss, S.~Devoto, and S.~Kallweit, for providing access to preliminary versions of their codes interfaced to {\sc PineaAPPL}.
+We would like to thank the experimentalists who have helped us interpreting and implementing their measurements, in particular Stefano Camarda, Marco Cipriani, Josh Bendavid, Regina Demina and Otto Hindrichs.
 E.R.N. is supported by the Italian Ministry of University and Research (MUR) through the ``Rita Levi-Montalcini'' Program.
 M.U. and M.N.C. are supported by the European Research Council under the European Union's Horizon 2020 research and innovation Programme (grant agreement n.950246), and partially by the STFC consolidated grant ST/T000694/1 and ST/X000664/1.
 J.R. is partially supported by NWO, the Dutch Research Council.
 J.R. and T.R.R. are supported by an ASDI grant from the Netherlands eScience Center (NLeSC).
 R.S. is supported by the UK Science and Technology Facility Council (STFC) consolidated grants ST/T000600/1 and ST/X000494/1.